ik3r4b/grass_linux_python/README.md

 # grass_linux_python
-Run your grass mining as a service
+Run your grass mining as a service in few seconds!

 1- Get your user id with the console: